 Concentrations of chlorophyll-a, a plant pigment, are used to estimate microalgal activity.
 This is presented by the use of low, medium and high activity categories.
 An alert category may be used where an algal species occurs at concentrations that may be harmful to aquatic life or human health and requires public advice.

 |Low levels of microalgae with no likely visible impact||Possibility of discolouration and/or scum formation||High probability of discolouration and/or scum formation||Presence of species potentially harmful to aquatic life, OR human health requiring public advice|

 This week's Microalgae Activity Report

-Use the map below to view this week's microalgae levels.
+See the map below to view this week's microalgae activity levels.
 Select the map icons for more information.
 Trouble viewing the map below?
 View in a new window.

 Estuarine and catchment water quality

 Data collected from monitoring in the Swan Canning Estuary and its catchment is compiled into annual reports to inform management.
 More information on monitoring, evaluation and reporting of the estuarine condition is available on the Parks and Wildlife Service website.